cksdml1014/chanisong/_pages/publications.md

 **NDA Compliance**: While much of the research remains under NDA (Non-Disclosure Agreement), the advancements achieved through this work are reflected in several **manuscripts** and **patents** currently in preparation.

 ---

 ### Emphasis on Zoom Meetings

 Due to the sensitive nature of my ongoing research projects, I offer <span style="color: #e57373;">**private Zoom meetings**</span> to discuss the research in greater detail.
 During these meetings, I can:

 - Share mechanism synthesis videos and research materials that are protected by NDA, including the 3D Mechanisms research currently being prepared for submission.
-- Discuss detailed problem definitions, methodologies, results, and the potential impact of the new methods developed using SBM, which are also in preparation for submission.
+- Discuss detailed problem definitions, methodologies, results, and the potential impact of the new methods developed using SBM, those designed for practical applications and real-world constraints.
-- Provide in-depth explanations of the techniques, outcomes, and potential impact of Autonomous Mechanism Design Technology.
+- Provide in-depth explanations of the techniques, outcomes, and broader impact of Autonomous Mechanism Design Technology.

 It is recommended that I **record these meetings for personal reference** to ensure clarity when presenting my research processes and results.
 Please feel free to [**contact me**](<mailto:cksdml1014@gmail.com>) to schedule a discussion.